sdegutis/immaculatalibrary.com/app/data/movies/passion-of-the-christ.md

 ### Overview

 The last 12 hours of Jesus Christ, starting with the Agony in the Garden and ending with the Crucifixion and a glimpse of the Resurrection.
-Also contains almost all the 14 Stations of the Cross.
+Contains almost all the 14 Stations of the Cross, and all 5 Sorrowful Mysteries of the Rosary.

 ### Review